 (c) the reasons for the request.

-(3) An operator who receives a revision notice may, if the Safety Authority agrees, submit a revised safety case under subregulation (1) in the form of a revision of part of the safety case.
+(3) An operator who receives a revision notice may, if the Minister agrees, submit a revised safety case under subregulation (1) in the form of a revision of part of the safety case.

-(4) An operator who receives a revision notice may, in writing, inform the Safety Authority of the operator’s opinion that —
+(4) An operator who receives a revision notice may, in writing, inform the Minister of the operator’s opinion that —

 (a) it is not necessary to revise the safety case; or

-(b) if a revision of the safety case is to occur the revision should be in terms different from those proposed by the Safety Authority; or
+(b) if a revision of the safety case is to occur the revision should be in terms different from those proposed by the Minister; or

 (c) the revision should be completed by a time later than that set out in the notice.